-Analysis of Vitamin C Content in Vitamin C Tablets

-Instrument, Materials and Chemicals
+Analysis of Vitamin C Content in Vitamin C Tablets Instrument, Materials and Chemicals

 The instrument that used in this research is Reflectometer.

-The chemicals that used in this research are as below
+The chemicals that used in this research are as below:

-- a) 1 gdm-3 of Ascorbic Acid (Sigma)
+- 1. 1 gdm-3 of Ascorbic Acid (Sigma)

-- b) 0.1M Sodium Hydroxide (R & M Chemicals)
+- 2. 0.1M Sodium Hydroxide (R and M Chemicals)

-- c) Phenolphthalein indicator
+- 3. Phenolphthalein indicator

-- d) Potassium acid phthalate (Hamburg Chemical GMBH)

-- 8.2.
-The materials that used in this research are as below
+4. Potassium acid phthalate (Hamburg Chemical GMBH) The materials that used in this research are as below (refer to appendix 1):

-- a) Flavettes Vitamin C-Sugar-Free C
+- 1. Flavettes Vitamin C-Sugar-Free C

-- b) Redoxon Orange
+- 2. Redoxon Orange

-- c) Cebion Vitamin C
+- 3. Cebion Vitamin C

-- d) Bio C Plus (Anway)
+- 4. Bio C Plus (Anway)